pontesgm4/HadGEM3-GC5_palaeo/step3_make_atmos/step1_make_lsm_and_topography.md

 ## Creating the atmospheric land-sea mask and topographic fields

+*Most scripts in this repository were adapted from [David Hutchinson's framework](https://github.com/dkhutch/access_esm_miocene) to implement Miocene boundary conditions in ACCESS-ESM1.5, which also uses MEtOffice UM as atmospheric component, just earlier version.
+Howerver, some scripts needed to be entirely rewritten to meet UM13 and Archer2 requirements.*

 The Pliocene paleogeography modifies the distribution of land and ocean relative to the present day.
 The Unified Model therefore requires an updated land-sea mask consistent with the reconstructed Pliocene geography.

 The coupled setup provides a land-fraction ancillary (lsmask) containing fractional land coverage for each atmospheric grid cell.
 Several UM components, including river-routing and land-surface processes, additionally require a binary land-sea mask.